rovast/awesome-stars/README.md

 *   [thx/rap2-delos](https://github.com/thx/rap2-delos) - 阿里妈妈前端团队出品的开源接口管理工具RAP第二代
 *   [apache/echarts](https://github.com/apache/echarts) - Apache ECharts is a powerful, interactive charting and data visualization library for browser
 *   [vuejs/vue](https://github.com/vuejs/vue) - This is the repo for Vue 2.
 For Vue 3, go to https://github.com/vuejs/core
-*   [leongersen/noUiSlider](https://github.com/leongersen/noUiSlider) - noUiSlider is a lightweight, ARIA-accessible JavaScript range slider with multi-touch and keyboard support.
-It is fully GPU animated: no reflows, so it is fast; even on older devices.
-It also fits wonderfully in responsive designs and has no dependencies.

 ## Java